EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/ssh.md

 Select the **Apps** menu, **All Apps** option to go to the All Apps page.

-The All Apps page lists every back-end to which you have access, and the Open OnDemand host (if applicable).
+The All Apps page lists every back-end to which you have access, and the Open OnDemand VM (if applicable).

-Click a host-specific **Shell Access** link to log into the selected host.
+Click a VM-specific **Shell Access** link to log into the selected VM.

 ---